Multi-Axis Sensors 101

 3-Axis Load Cells

 Interface’s 3-axis load cell measures force simultaneously in three mutually perpendicular axes: X, Y, and Z – tension and compression.
 Each axis provides a unique mV/V output and requires no mathematical manipulation.
 The 3-axis load cell is built to minimize eccentric loading effects and crosstalk between axes.
-The company offers five different models in its 3A Series 3-axis load cell designed for a wide variety of capacities.
+The company offers various models of our 3-axis load cell, designed for a wide range of capacities.
+For definitions and reference to terminology associated with our 3-axis load cells, use our new cheat sheet: 3-Axis Load Cell Cheat Sheet.

 6-Axis Load Cells